 Key Action:

-1. Ensure all SMARTcurriculum staff working with or coming into contact with children or young people have an enhanced DBS certificate that has been annually renewed.
+1. Ensure all SMARTcurriculum staff who will ever be unaccompanied when working with or coming into contact with children or young people have an enhanced DBS certificate that has been annually renewed.

 Legal framework